ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 This kind of policy parameterization is called *softmax in action preferences*.

-The action preferences can be parameterized arbitrarily, e.g., as the output of a Deep Neural Network (DNN) with parameters $\theta$.
+The action preferences can be parameterized arbitrarily, e.g., as the output of a Deep Neural Network (DNN) with parameters $$\theta$$.
 They can also be linear in features:

 $$
 \begin{equation}